ckfinder/ckfinder-docs-samples-php/src/GetFileInfo/README.md

 If this plugin is enabled, you can call an additional `GetFileInfo` command, which returns some very basic information about a file, like size and last modification timestamp.
-This behavior can be simply altered to return any other information about a file (for example EXIF data for images, ID3 tags for mp3 files).
+This behavior can be simply altered to return any other information about the file (for example EXIF data for images, ID3 tags for mp3 files).

 ### Sample request (HTTP GET method)
 Get basic information about `foo.png` file located in the `sub1` directory of the `Files` resource type.